What are anogenital warts?

 - Oral sex.
 HPV appears to prefer the genital area to the mouth however.

 - Vertical (mother to baby) transmission through the birth canal.

 - Auto (self) inoculation from one site to another.

-Often, warts will appear three to six months after infection but latency periods of many months or even years have been reported.
-Developing genital warts during a long-term relationship does not necessarily imply infidelity.
+Often, warts will appear three to six months after infection but they may appear months or even years later.

 The primary goal of treatment is to eliminate warts that cause physical or psychological symptoms such as: